Diane Heiman

 Diane Heiman is an author of nonfiction for children.

 Biography

 Heiman is a graduate of Brown University and Georgetown Law School.

 Heiman writes about Jewish topics.
 She is senior editor of Moment.

-A Publishers Weekly review of her book t's a ...
+A Publishers Weekly review of her book It's a ...
 It's a ...
 It's a Mitzvah (Jewish Lights, 2012) said, "Pleasant dialogue and humorous illustrations provide clear-cut situations in which even the youngest participants can learn to do a mitzvah".